If you want a healthy breakfast with minimal ingredients, allow me to direct you toward the best protein pancakes you’ve

 - 130g (1 Cup) Cake Mix of Your Choice

 - 2/3 Cup Seltzer or Diet Soda of Choice

 - Add your cake mix and protein powder to a large bowl and give it a quick mix to fully combine them.

 - Add the diet soda while lightly mixing until you have a thick but pourable batter.
 Do not overmix as we do not want to flatten the carbonation.

 - Set the batter aside and heat your pan or skillet over low-medium heat for a few minutes.

 - Spray your pan with nonstick spray and use a spoon to add the batter to your pan.
 Each protein pancake should be roughly 2 large spoonfuls of batter, and I find that spooning the batter leads to much rounder pancakes than pouring.

-- Let then pancakes cook for about 1-2 minutes, then flip and cook for another 1-2 minutes on the other side.
-Adjust the cook time based on how light or dark you like your pancakes, and you can always flip them back if you find they are not quite a golden brown.
+- Let the pancakes cook for about 1-2 minutes, then flip and cook for another 1-2 minutes on the other side.
+Adjust the cook time based on how light or dark you like your pancakes, and you can always flip them back if you find they are not quite golden brown.

 - Remove the protein pancakes from the pan and repeat until all your batter is used.